A Typical Eighth Grader

 *Private and Charter School deadlines differ from the Wake County School System deadlines.
 If interested in having your child attend one of these options, please check their websites for admission details and deadlines.

-*Information sessions, as well as, tours scheduled at individual Magnet and Early College High Schools.
+*Information sessions, as well as, tours at individual Magnet and Early College High Schools continue.
 Please check individual school websites.

 *Register at base school beginning early January if applying for a magnet option.
 You will need a birth certificate, proof of residency, photo id of parent/guardian, child’s immunization record, and any necessary custody documents.